Tag: Tom Brake

 The below Parliamentary question was asked by Tom Brake on 2016-05-23.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what estimate he has made of the number of UK citizens in each country who are in prison and facing the death penalty.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what services are provided by the Government for UK citizens who are imprisoned abroad.

 James Duddridge